D Line Extension: Prior opposition and halt of Wilshire branch

 Several factors led to the eventual halt of plans to extend the subway west along Wilshire Boulevard.
 For decades, the route was mired in political and socioeconomic debate, with politicians giving vent to anti-subway sentiments and NIMBY isolationism.
 The City of Beverly Hills also opposed the subway, as did two critical legislators from the area: Congressman Henry Waxman and Los Angeles City Councilman Zev Yaroslavsky.

 Following a methane explosion in 1985 at a Ross Dress for Less clothing store near Fairfax and Third Street, Congressman Waxman worked to legally designate a large part of Mid-Wilshire as a "methane zone."
 This zone stretched on either side of Wilshire Boulevard from Hancock Park to the west of Fairfax (through areas of his district where subway opposition was strongest).
 Waxman was able to pass federal legislation banning all tunneling through this zone.
 Subsequently, any plans for a subway west of Western Avenue diverted the line south around the methane zone, using Crenshaw, Pico, and San Vicente Boulevards.
-These plans never came to fruition, and to qualify for federal funding, the SCRTD instead started anew and rerouted the subway north on Vermont Avenue, then traveling west under Hollywood Boulevard and then north toward the Valley.
+These plans never came to fruition, and to qualify for federal funding, the SCRTD started anew and rerouted the subway north on Vermont Avenue, then traveled west under Hollywood Boulevard and then north toward the Valley.
 The Red Line was completed in 2000.

-The Red Line project (which includes both of the present-day B Line and D Line corridors) began in 1986.
-Soon after construction began, the project began to draw a considerable amount of bad press.
+The Red Line project (including the present-day B Line and D Line corridors) began in 1986.
+Soon after construction began, the project began to draw considerable bad press.
 Access to many local businesses was blocked for weeks, causing some small businesses to shut down.
 Disagreements arose between Metro and Tutor-Saliba (general contractor on the project) over tens of millions of dollars in cost overruns.
-A sinkhole in Hollywood seemed to symbolize the disastrous nature of the subway project.
-As a result, in 1998, voters approved a measure sponsored by County Supervisor Yaroslavsky that banned use of Proposition A and Prop C sales tax funds for any subway tunneling in the county.
+A sinkhole in Hollywood seemed to symbolize the disastrous nature of the subway project. in 1998, voters approved a measure sponsored by County Supervisor Yaroslavsky that banned use of Proposition A and Prop C sales tax funds for any subway tunneling in the county.
 This effectively ended any chance of a Westside Subway in the foreseeable future.